zellat451/pyjump/README.md

 2. A scan to get the new files
 3. An upload of the data to the spreadsheet
 4. And it opens the spreadsheet for you at the end

 ---

+# Explanation of each button
+1. `Go to sheet`: Opens the Google Sheets document in your browser.
+1. `Edit whitelist`: Opens the whitelist editor.
+You can add, remove, and edit whitelist entries in DB.
+1. `Edit files`: Opens the files editor.
+You can add, remove, and edit files in DB.
+1. `Force match type`: Updates all files in DB to match the type of their linked whitelist entry.
+This is useful if you edited the whitelist entries and want to update the files to match.
+1. `Scan whitelist`: Scans the `mainDrives` for their folders recursively.
+This may take some time.
+1. `Scan files`: Scans the whitelist for their files recursively.
+This may take some time.
+Only scans new files from the last time the whitelist entry was checked, to go quicker.
+1. `Reset whitelist times`: Resets the `LastChecked` date of all whitelist entries to null.
+This will force a complete scan of all files in the whitelist.
+1. `Build sheets`: Uploads the files to the Google Sheets document.
+1. `Clear all`: Clears all the data in the DB.
+Does not affect the data uploaded to the Google Sheets document.
+1. `:)`: The Fren button.
+It does everything for you.
+It scans the whitelist, scans the files, and uploads the data to the Google Sheets document.
+It also opens the document in your browser at the end.

+---